krancour/brignext/PROPOSAL.md

 store.
 Another component of the subsystem will make these logs available on a read-only basis via the Brigade API.

-Fluentd is recommended for log aggregation.
-Although ElasticSearch seems to be the most popular data store for logs forwarded from Fluentd agents, this proposal recommends the use of MongoDB for this purpose.
+Fluentd is proposed for log aggregation.
+Although ElasticSearch seems to be the most popular data store for logs forwarded from Fluentd agents, it is proposed that MongoDB be used for this purpose.
 Assuming MongoDB will be utilized as the record keeping subsystem's underlying data store, the choice to reuse it minimizes the footprint of Brigade's infrastructure dependencies.

 N.B.: As fluent-bit matures, it may become another viable log agent-- one that can reasonably be expected to both be faster and consume fewer resources than